Bigraded differential algebra for vertex algebra complexes: Introduction

 \section{Introduction}

 The cohomology theory for vertex operator algebras is an important and attractive theme for studies.
 In \cite{Huang} the cohomology theory for a grading-restricted vertex algebra \cite{K} was introduced.
-The definition of bicomplex spaces and coboundary operators uses an interpretation of vertex algebras in terms of rational functions constructed from matrix elements \cite{H2} for a grading-restricted vertex algebra \cite{FQ}.
-The notion of composability (see Section \ref{compos}) of bicomplex space elements with a number of vertex operators is essentially involved in the formulation.
+The definition of bicomplex spaces and coboundary operators uses an interpretation of vertex algebras in terms of rational functions constructed from matrix elements \cite{H2, FQ} for a grading-restricted vertex algebra.
+The notion of composability with a number of vertex operators for bicomplex space elements is essentially involved in the formulation.
 The cohomology of such complexes defines a cohomology of a grading-restricted vertex algebras in the standard way.
-In this paper we develop ideas concerning algebraic structures following from the cohomology construction \cite{Huang} for grading-restricted vertex algebras.
-We show that the orthogonality and double grading conditions applied to the bicomplex associated to a grading-restricted vertex algebra brings about the structure of the bigraded differential algebra with respect the commutator of bicomplex mappings.
-We show that the orthogonality being applied to the bicomplex spaces leads to relations among mappings and actions of coboundary operators.
-Using this condition we then find further explicit examples of continual Lie algebras \cite{saver} associated to vertex algebras.
-We derive also the simplest cohomological classes for the bicomplex for a grading-restricted vertex algebra.
-Such cohomological classes are non-vanishing and independent of the choice of the bicomplex space elements.
+It is an important problem to study possible cohomological classes for vertex algebras.